 Choose a Hanger

-The next step to successful plant hanging is to choose the perfect plant hanger.
-You’ve got a lot of options: Plant hangers range in style, material and price, and certain types work better with different kinds of plants.
-You’ll also want your hangers to reflect your own personal style.
-In general, it’s a good idea to choose a hanger that can hold a range of different sized plants.
-That way, you won’t have to change the hanger as your plant grows larger.
+The next step is to choose the perfect plant hanger.
+You’ve got lots of options here.
+Plant hangers range in style, material, and price, and certain types work better with different plants.
+You’ll also want your hangers to reflect your personal style.
+In general, it’s a good idea to choose a hanger that can hold plants of various sizes.
+That way, you won’t have to change the hangers as your plants grow.

-Leather hangers: Plant hangers also come in other materials, like leather.
-These can be a better option if you’re hanging a larger or heavier plant.
-With leather, you won’t have to worry about a falling pot or plant.
-Check out this sturdy option from Amazon, which can accommodate your plant as it grows in size.
+Leather hangers: Plant hangers also come in leather, which may be a better option if you’re hanging a larger or heavier plant.
+With leather, you won’t have to worry about a falling pot!

-Hanging Basket: These are most often found outside, but work just as well in an indoor garden as they do on a front porch.
+Hanging basket: Baskets are most often found outside, but they’ll work just as well in an indoor garden.
 For indoor house plants, we recommend a finished ceramic basket.

 Potted plants are heavy, so hanging them does come with some risks.
-You can avoid accidental falls by being mindful of your watering practices.
-A potted plant is inevitably going to become even heavier when you add water.
-Make sure your hanger is strong and stable enough to support your plant.
-To be on the safe side, you can take down the plant from its hanger while watering it.
-You can also avoid water damage by doubling up on your pots so that the water drains into the outside pot instead of onto your floor or couch.
+You can avoid falls by being mindful of your watering practices.
+A potted plant is inevitably going to become even heavier when you add water, so make sure your hanger is strong and stable enough to support your plant.
+To be on the safe side, take the plant down from its hanger while watering it.
+You can also avoid water damage by doubling up on your pots.
 Another option is to attach a tray to the bottom of your potted plant to collect water.